-There are a number of issues involved in transporting cremated human remains.
-Getting from point A to point B may require a lot of decisions and will be best achieved by planning well in advance.
-A variety of documents (death certificate, certificate of cremation, various authorization forms, etc.) will be required, and you may need to involve a licensed funeral director in sending and/or receiving the cremated remains.
+There are a number of issues involved in transporting cremated human remains that require advance planning and informed decisions.
+You may need a variety of documents (death certificate, certificate of cremation, various authorization forms, etc.) and the assistance of a licensed funeral director to send and/or receive the cremated remains.

-The following is intended only as an overview of the process...a place to get you started...and not as a comprehensive documentation of all requirements.
+The following is intended only as an overview of the process and not as a comprehensive documentation of all requirements.

 Shipping by U.S. Postal Service...

-Effective December 26, 2013, the Postal Service revised Mailing Standards of the United States Postal Service, Domestic Mail Manual (DMM) 601.12 to require mailers to use only Priority Mail Express service when shipping cremated remains.
+Effective December 26, 2013, the Postal Service revised its Mailing Standards of the United States Postal Service, Domestic Mail Manual (DMM) 601.12 to require mailers to use only Priority Mail Express service when shipping cremated remains.
 The Postal Service will no longer authorize cremated remains to be sent using Registered Mail service.
-Although these revisions will not be published in the DMM until January 26, 2014, these standards are effective immediately.
+The revision to the manual reads as follows: